 As romance comes upon us for Valentine’s Day, the world’s most romantic city – Paris – comes to mind.
-I’ve traveled there several times, and have found that these two cities that I love have had a historic relationship relationship together.
+I’ve traveled there several times, and have found that these two cities have a historic relationship relationship.
 We are going to talk about a few architectural and historical ways that Chicago has found its way into Paris.

-The Tour Montparnasse skyscraper was conceived as urban renewal of an otherwise artistic, outdated neighborhood.
+The Tour Montparnasse skyscraper was urban renewal in an otherwise artistic, outdated neighborhood.
 It is built above a train station to provide offices, shopping, et cetera.
 We discuss a similar, perhaps slower renewal project of Block 37 on our Loop Interior Architecture Walking Tour.
 Years later, the same developers of Montparnasse brought Chicago the Smurfit-Stone building.
-In keeping with our theme of love for Valentine’s Day, let’s note that this building is also called “Crains Communications” and more colloquially, the”Vagina Building.”
+In keeping with our Valentine’s Day theme, worth noting that this building is also colloquially called the”Vagina Building.”

 After the Tour Montparnasse opened, Parisians were outraged at this architectural affront to their otherwise very historic skyline.
 This resulted in a new ordinance limiting building height to seven stories.
 This ruling only further sentenced the Tour Montparnasse as sole thorn.
 The necessity of the ordinance and the tower are both in continual debate.
 Can you imagine such a reaction and it’s result in Chicago?
 I don’t think I could even list the skyscrapers that would be missing from our skyline if we had given up on buildings over seven stories for the past forty years.

-The neighborhood of Montparnasse is known for its artists, poets, theatre people, and writers of all sorts, many with Chicago ties.
+Artists, poets, theatre people, and writers of all sorts, many with Chicago ties, populate the neighborhood of Montparnasse.
 In the cafes on its boulevards, you could have discussed “isms” with Simone de Beauvoir.
 Years later, she met Chicago writer Nelson Algren in Chicago.
 The two fell in love and he visited her here.

 You also may have ran into Ernest Hemingway, who hails from the Chicago area, in the Montparnasse neighborhood or just north in the Latin Quarter.
 On a late night stroll, I toured a few facades of his former homes, one of which shares the glory of being with poet Verlaine died, as photoed here.